 We have to give it as arguments the definitions, the premise (a list of formulae) and the instantiations.
-The premise is even n in lemma manual_ind_prin_even; in our code it will always be a list consisting of a single formula.
+The premise is even n in lemma manual_ind_prin_even shown above; in our code it will always be a list consisting of a single formula.
 Compare this tactic with the manual proof for the lemma manual_ind_prin_even: as you can see there is almost a one-to-one correspondence between the apply-script and the ind_tac.
+We first rewrite the goal to use only object connectives (Line 2), "cut in" the premise (Line 3), unfold the definitions (Line 4), instantiate the assumptions of the goal (Line 5) and then conclude with assume_tac.

 Two testcases for this tactic are: